-Once completed her tour of duty with Ministry of Defense, she pursued her career as a lecturer with National Defense University Malaysia (NDUM) under Faculty of Defense Management.
 Seconded to Malaysian Maritime Enforcement Agency for 4 year as a maritime pilot and at the same time holding the position of Senior Assistant Director for Air Operation’s Planning and Development after being in NDUM for 3 years.
-She became the first female pilot that flown Amphibious Bombardier CL415MP.
+She became the first female to pilot Amphibious Bombardier CL415MP.

 She started her career in PETRONAS in 2014, predominantly in Malaysia Petroleum Management (MPM) as Government Liaison Officer.
 In 2016, as the Head for Emergency & Crisis Management and in 2020 was appointed as Head, Oil Spill Management responsible in managing and ensuring preparedness for oil spill incident.

 Using previous career achievement in government sectors, she played a key role in fostering and sustaining collaborative working relationship and rapport with the federal and state government authorities to supports Malaysia Oil & Gas business needs as well as manage stakeholders’ interests especially in emergency.

 Her achievements include working with National Security Council to establish Terrorism Handling Protocol in Malaysian Maritime Zone as a preparedness to protect Upstream Malaysia Oil & Gas offshore assets and as a result PETRONAS interest is recorded in National Security Council Directive No. 6.